grafana/mimir/docs/sources/helm-charts/mimir-distributed/upgrade-helm-chart-2.1-to-3.0/_index.md

 ---
 aliases:
   - /docs/mimir/latest/operators-guide/deploying-grafana-mimir/upgrade-helm-chart-2.1-to-3.0/
-description: "Upgrade the Grafana Mimir Helm chart from version 2.1 to 3.0"
+description: "Upgrade the Helm chart from version 2.1 to 3.0"
-title: "Upgrade the Grafana Mimir Helm chart from version 2.1 to 3.0"
+title: "Upgrade the Helm chart from version 2.1 to 3.0"
 menuTitle: "Upgrade Helm chart 2.1 to 3.0"
 weight: 100
 ---

-# Upgrade the Grafana Mimir Helm chart from version 2.1 to 3.0
+# Upgrade the Helm chart from version 2.1 to 3.0

 There are breaking changes between the Grafana Mimir Helm chart versions 2.1 and 3.0.
 Several parameters that were available in version 2.1 of the mimir-distributed Helm chart have changed.